Choose the experimental features you want to try

 • credit rating agencies’ independence;

-• avoiding conflicts of interest; and
+• the avoidance of conflicts of interest; and

 • better consumer and investor protection.